blab/cartography/docs/cartography.md

 For larger than a 50 nucleotide difference in genetic distance, PCA, t-SNE, and UMAP's LOESS line becomes much steeper, revealing that these embeddings use local patterns to map genetically distant strain combinations farther away for better visualization.
 This is the expectation for t-SNE and UMAP, but is surprising to see in PCA.
 MDS provided the strongest linear mapping to genetic distance (Pearson's $R^{2} = 0.74 \pm 0.001$).
-The UMAP mapping (Pearson's $R^{2} = 0.58 \pm 0.002$) revealed two different clusters of points in the scatterplot, with the cluster at higher Euclidean distances dileneating the distance between clade c2 and the other strains.
+The UMAP mapping (Pearson's $R^{2} = 0.58 \pm 0.002$) revealed two different clusters of points in the scatterplot, with the cluster at higher Euclidean distances delineating the distance between clade c2 and the other strains.
 This clustering is only seen in UMAP, revealing UMAP's sensitivity to outliers. t-SNE's mapping was fairly strong (Pearson's $R^{2} = 0.52 \pm 0.002$) and revealed that pairs of strains that differ by more than 50 nucleotides are unlikely to be placed near each other in a t-SNE embedding.

 Just as in influenza, t-SNE and PCA provided the most accurate classifications (MCC = 0.54 and 0.66, respectively) and outperformed pairwise genetic distance (MCC = 0.51) and UMAP (MCC = 0.38, [@fig:zika-within-and-between-group-distances], [@tbl:KDE_full]).
 UMAP performed incredibly poorly, which we attribute to the incredible distance between clade c2 and the other clades, which may have caused the classifier to misrepresent the Euclidean threshold between and within clades (False Negative: 7934 vs False Positive: 49397, [@tbl:KDE_full]).
-MDS performed poorly (MCC = 0.42), confirming our expectation that MDS slightly underperforms genetic distance's classification, as MDS linerarly recapitulates genetic distance in euclidean space.
+MDS performed poorly (MCC = 0.42), confirming our expectation that MDS slightly underperforms genetic distance's classification, as MDS linearly recapitulates genetic distance in euclidean space.
 These results corroborate our previous conclusion about the potential benefits of using t-SNE embeddings for cluster analysis over genetic distance.

 <iframe src="https://blab.github.io/cartography/FullLinkedChartBrushableZika.html" style="width: 1200px; height: 1200px;" frameBorder="0"></iframe>